manjunathtl007/manjunathtl007/README.md

 🌐 Let's Connect:

-Feel free to reach out if you want to collaborate on a project, discuss data science trends, or just have a chat about the latest in tech.
+Feel free to reach out if you want to collaborate on a project, discuss data analysis and data science trends, or just have a chat about the latest in tech.
 You can find me on manjunath1.engineer@gmail.com